modflowpy/flopy/.docs/md/optional_dependencies.md

 # Optional dependencies

-Additional dependencies to use optional FloPy helper methods are listed below.
+Dependencies for optional features are listed below.
 These may be installed with `pip install flopy[optional]`.

 | Method                                                                               | Python Package                                                           |
 |:-------------------------------------------------------------------------------------|:-------------------------------------------------------------------------|